 HR managers who aren't fully automated say they lose an average of 14 hours a week manually completing tasks.
 CareerBuilder

 With a Benefits Management Software, you move your company forward while better serving your employee base.
 Sound too easy?
 We've laid out six simple examples:

 1. Easy Data Transfer to Appropriate Vendors

 It’s one thing to e-file to the IRS; it’s a whole other thing to communicate hassle-free with third-party vendors like coverage carriers and benefits brokers.
-Because our Benefits Management Software holds all employee data in a central database, you can easily transfer whichever components are required to internal or third-party contacts via integrations.
+Because our Employee Benefits Management holds all employee data in a central database, you can easily transfer whichever components are required to internal or third-party contacts via integrations.

 Bottom Line: Core HR management is simple and streamlined.

 2. Improved Employee Engagement Through Automated Communication

 High employee engagement is important in all areas of business, but oftentimes, it begins with the HR department.
 By automating communication processes - especially those related to important areas like benefits - HR involvement can actually make a positive impact on your employees’ engagement.
 Our Benefits Management Software can increase communication by: